vault27/Foundation/paloalto.md

 - Create a device group
 - Commit and push
 - Go to Policies, select device group and edit edit policy and push it

+### Commit actions

+- Commit > Commit to Panorama — Activates the changes you made in the configuration of the Panorama management server.
+This action also commits device group, template, Collector Group, and WildFire cluster and appliance changes to the Panorama configuration without pushing the changes to firewalls, Log Collectors, or WildFire clusters and appliances.
+Committing just to the Panorama configuration enables you to save the changes that are not ready for activation on the firewalls, Log Collectors, or WildFire clusters and appliances
+- Commit > Push to Devices — Pushes the Panorama running configuration to device groups, templates, Collector Groups, and WildFire clusters and appliances.
+- Commit > Commit and Push — Commits all the configuration changes to the local Panorama configuration and then pushes the Panorama running configuration to device groups, templates, Collector Groups, and WildFire clusters and appliances
+- You can filter pending changes by administrator or location and then commit, push, validate, or preview only those changes
+- Panorama queues all the commit requests so that you can initiate a new commit while a previous commit is in progress
+- Panorama performs the commits in the order in which they are initiated but prioritizes the auto-commits that are initiated by Panorama (such as FQDN refreshes)
+- You can use the Task Manager to clear the commit queue or see details about commits

+Commit options when you commit to Panorama:

+- Commit All Changes
+- Commit Changes Made By
+- Commit Scope
+- Location Type
+- Object Type
+- Admins
+- Include in Commit
+- Group by Type
+- Preview Changes
+- Change Summary
+- Validate Commit

+### Central software upgrades

+- Panorama treats the managed firewalls in HA pairs as individual firewalls for software update purposes

+### Central signature updates

+- A pair of Panorama instances can be used to download software updates.
+One Panorama with a trusted internet connection can transfer updates to an SCP server while the second Panorama deployed in an isolated network can use the SCP server as a software update server.
+The second Panorama can then download any updates and then send them to all the managed devices
+-

+### Import firewall configs to Panorama

+- You cannot manage the setting through both Panorama and the firewall.
+If you want to exclude certain firewall settings from Panorama management, you can either:
+    - Migrate the entire firewall configuration and then, on Panorama, delete the settings that you will manage locally on firewalls.
+You can override a template or template stack value that Panorama pushes to a firewall instead of deleting the setting on Panorama
+- Load a partial firewall configuration, including only the settings that you will use Panorama to manage
+- Firewalls do not lose logs during the transition to Panorama management

+### Log collectors

 ## CLI